 \subsection{Noise perturbation}

-In this subsection, we evaluate our method in scenarios where the perturbations on the transition dynamic are implemented as noise perturbations.
-Specifically, we consider stochastic nominal kernels in which the stochasticity is controlled by some (observation or action) noises.
+In this subsection, we evaluate our method in scenarios where perturbations on the transition dynamics are implemented as noise perturbations.
+Specifically, we consider stochastic nominal kernels in which the stochasticity is controlled by some (observation or action) noise.
 The agent is trained under a fixed noise (\ie, the nominal kernel) and tested with varying noises (\ie, perturbed kernels).

-On classic control environments, we implement the stochasticity by adding Gaussian noise to the state after applying the original deterministic dynamics of the environments, \ie, $\tilde{s}_{t+1} = s_{t+1} + \epsilon$ where $\epsilon \sim \mathcal{N}(0,\sigma)$.
-Then $\tilde{s}_{t+1}$ is considered as the next state output from the stochastic nominal kernel.
-The noise scale $\sigma$ is fixed during training and varied during testing.
-The agent's test performance across different perturbed values is depicted in Figure~\ref{fig:classic_noise}.
-In the Cartpole environment, when the noise scale deviates from the nominal value, our method achieves better performance than the baseline DQN.
-The improvement in robustness is particularly significant when we change the noise scale in the cart position.
-While the improvement in the Mountain Car environment is less significant, our method still performs favorably against the baseline.
+On Cartpole, we implement the stochasticity by adding Gaussian noise to the state after applying the original deterministic dynamics of the environment, \ie, $\tilde{s}_{t+1} = s_{t+1} + \epsilon$ where $\epsilon \sim \mathcal{N}(0,\sigma)$.
+Then, $\tilde{s}_{t+1}$ is considered as the next state output from the stochastic nominal kernel.
+The noise scale $\sigma$ is fixed during training and varies during testing.
+The agent's test performance across different perturbed values is depicted in the rightmost plot in Figure~\ref{fig:cartpole}.
+When the noise scale deviates from the nominal value, EWoK achieves better performance than the baseline non-robust RL algorithm and the domain randomization mechanism.

-Apart from the classic control tasks, we evaluate the performance of our method in discrete control on the more challenging MinAtar environments.
-Here we take advantage of the existing sticky action and use it as the source of stochasticity.
-The sticky action probability is fixed at some value during training and perturbed during testing.
-As the results in Figure~\ref{fig:minatar_noise} show, our method yields better performance than the baseline.
-Note that the agent's performance sometimes does not follow a decreasing trend when the perturbation parameter moves away from the nominal value in one direction.
-This might be because the perturbation parameter has an asymmetric effect on the learning.